suarezmanuel/Manikel/README.md

   > The files will be created in a "build" folder named "Main"

-  To run the file just execute ./build/Main
+  To run the file just execute: ./build/Main

+  To run the tests run: ctest --test-dir build --output-on-failure
 </pre>